 Everyone Loves a Good Story

-Bring colour and emotion into your meetings and presentations, enthuse your people and drive your business forward with our TOP 5 TIPS:
+Bring colour and emotion to your meetings and presentations, enthuse your people and drive your business forward with our:

 1. Get your audience leaning in

 What we’re talking about here is an impactful opening statement that engages your audience from the moment you start talking.
 You want to create interest and a sense of anticipation BEFORE you make your point.
 There are lots of ways to do this, for example, a bold or surprising statement: ‘The decisions we make today will have a lasting impact on the future of our organisation.
 A question: ‘Can you remember the last time you helped a stranger in need?’
 A description that sets the scene in a specific time or place: ‘I’d like to take you back to June 2003, to an office on the tenth floor of 1 Canada Square’.
 Or a statement from the heart that underlines the importance of the story: ’This is a day I’ve been looking forward to for two and a half years’ (Steve Jobs, iPhone launch 2007)

 Descriptive details of objects, people or places add depth and colour to a story.
 We start to paint pictures in our minds, mental images which in turn trigger memories and emotions and make us connect on a much deeper level to your content.
 This is what makes your message stick.
 Give us things to see, hear, touch, smell and taste in our imagination.
 Instead of ‘I arrived in Hong Kong with very little and not knowing what to expect.’, how about ‘I remember walking through Hong Kong airport with just two Samsonite suitcases and a small map of the city.
 Heading towards a line of taxis, shiny red and white, my head was buzzing with questions about what the future held.’
 Now we are there with you, seeing what you saw and feeling what you felt.